What to consider when creating area charts

 Area charts work best if the total is as important as its shares.
 If the total (= the height of all your stacked areas) is not important, consider a line chart instead.
 Many readers will have an easier time understanding a line chart than an area chart.
 However, if your values for each date add up to a total of 100%, an area (or stacked column) chart might still be the most intuitively readable option.

 Area charts work best to show multiple values over time.
-If you just want to show one value over time, also consider a line chart instead; especially if you don't want your y-axis to start at zero.
+If you just want to show one value over time, also consider a line chart instead; especially if you don't want your vertical axis to start at zero.
 If you only have a few dates, you can also consider using a column chart.
 In both cases, labeling will be better.

 Area charts work best if you have many dates.
 If you have less than ten or so dates, consider a stacked column chart instead.
-Labelling will be improved and readers have an easier time reading the values, especially if you have lots of shares you want to show and especially if these shares vary a lot over time.
+Labeling will be improved and readers have an easier time reading the values, especially if you have lots of shares you want to show and especially if these shares vary a lot over time.